Haldimand County Museum & Archives: Buildings, facilities, and exhibits

+The museum houses one gallery featuring a rotating exhibit.

 The archives research facility provides access to collections relevant to historians and genealogists interested in the county.
+The archives hold a large collection of genealogy records for families with a history in Haldimand County.
+In addition, the Heritage Centre collects local newspapers and census records and stores them on microfilm, some dating back as far as 1853.
 Special events are held throughout the year.

 Publications

 The museum has published histories on specific aspects of county life, including: